sujeevraja/minimum-set-coverage-problem/README.md

 The purpose of this script is to study constraint matrices of MSCP instances.
 It has already been used to verify the following properties of the MSCP constraint matrix:

-- The matrix is not bi-modular.
+- The matrix is not bi-modular in general.
 - If we remove the lower-bound constraint on the number of subsets to select, the matrix is totally uni-modular.
 - The absolute value of any minor of the constraint matrix is bounded by the number of subsets.
 - There exists at least one non-trivial problem instance such that given the number of subsets n, for every value v in {-n, -n+1, ..., 0, ..., n}, there exists a minor whose determinant is v.